danielsaidi/website_danielsaidi/collections/_posts/2018/2018-01-29-ditching-rxswift.md

 ---
 title: Ditching RxSwift
 date:  2018-01-19 20:20:00 +0100
-tags:  swift rxswift uikit
+tags:  article swift rxswift uikit
 ---

-After hearing so many good things about RxSwift and not having the opportunity to try it at work, I decided to use it when I rewrote an old app of mine.

-However, after struggling with it for months, I still haven't found a nice setup.
-I think my old code produces much better code (more readable, less complex, less error-prone etc.).
-I therefore finally decided to ditch RxSwift completely.
+After hearing so many good things about RxSwift, I decided to use it in an app of mine.
+However, after struggling with it for months, I still haven't found a nice setup and have now decided to ditch it.

-In this blog post, I will motivate my decision and post before and after samples to illustrate how I think ditching RxSwift makes my app better and more fun to work with.
+I think my old code is much better (more readable, less complex, less error-prone etc.) and will use this post to motivate my decision and post before and after samples to illustrate how ditching RxSwift made my app better and more fun to work with.

 ## About the app

 The app is a pretty small map-based app, where users can save custom geo data.
-I use `Realm` for persistency, which means that the data layer is synchronous.
-The service design, however, is asynchronous in order to make the app flexible.
+I use `Realm` for data persistency, which means that the data layer is synchronous.
+Still, the service design is asynchronous, to make the app flexible.

-Since all services in tha app are (potentially) asynchronous, I thought this was a great case to use RxSwift.
+Since all services are potentially asynchronous, I thought this was a great use case for RxSwift.
 I also decided to use rx for data binding and for gestures as well, using `RxCocoa` and `RxGestures`.
 In this post, I'll call them RxSwift to simplify things.
 They are, however, separate libraries.

 As I begun adding RxSwift to my app, I quickly ran into some initial problems.

 ## Official Documentation

-My first problems with RxSwift was the official documentation, which (I think) goes too deep into the semantics and terminology from the get go, without a good initial onboarding and understandable examples.
-I later found great blogs that I think explain the concepts better, but think the official documentation could be drastically improved.
+My first problems was the official RxSwift documentation, which I think goes too deep into the semantics and terminology from start, without a good initial onboarding and understandable examples.
+I later found great blogs that explain the concepts better, but think the official docs could be drastically improved.

 For nice posts about RxSwift as well as reactive programming in general, check out [Ray Wenderlich's](https://www.raywenderlich.com/138547/getting-started-with-rxswift-and-rxcocoa) and [Adam Borek's](adamborek.com/) posts.